 Activities will be delivered in the UK in partnership with leading UK arts institutions and will be composed of a mix of practice-based visits, workshops, seminars, master-classes and open forums for creative exchange.

-The programme will take place over the course of one week between 25 February and 4 March 2023.
+The provisional dates for the programme are Monday 19 February to Saturday 24 February 2024 (dates not including travel).
 The programme will be led by a British Council member of staff from Hong Kong.